NeverWitness/tech-fee-system/docs/en-US/background/asset-vs-living-gap.md

 * Basic transportation
 * Essential public services

-then the existence of large asset holdings by some individuals does not necessarily alter the baseline living conditions of others.
+Then even if some individuals hold substantial assets, the everyday living conditions of the general population may not differ dramatically.

 In other words:

-**The social impact of asset inequality largely depends on the extent of living disparities.**
+**Whether asset inequality affects social stability depends largely on the level of living inequality.**

-When baseline living conditions are well secured, the effects of asset inequality may be more limited.
+If the level of living security is relatively high, the social impact of asset inequality may be limited.

 ---

 ## IV.
-The Structure of Modern Living Needs
+The Structure of Living Needs in Modern Society

-As societies develop, the structure of living needs evolves.
+As society develops, the structure of living needs also evolves.
 In traditional societies, basic needs were often concentrated in:

 * Food
-* Simple shelter
+* Simple housing
 * Basic clothing

-In modern societies, however, the structure of living needs has become more complex, including:
+In modern societies, however, living needs have become more complex, including:

 * Education
 * Healthcare